- What is a derived block?

 1. What is a derived block?

-A derived block trade in Equity Index futures is a block trade consummated by a party eligible to engage in block trades, in which the price and quantity of the trade depends on one or a series of hedging transactions in an eligible related market.
+A derived block trade is a block trade consummated by a party eligible to engage in block trades, in which the price and quantity of the trade depends on one or a series of hedging transactions in an eligible related market.
 The methodology for executing the hedging transaction and the derivation of the price of the futures trade shall be determined and agreed upon by the two counterparties prior to the execution of the hedging transaction.
+Rules pertaining to block trades are governed by Rule 526 of CME Group designated contract markets (the “Exchange” or “CME Group Exchanges”).
+For official regulatory guidance on Exchange Rule 526 regarding block trades, reference the applicable Market Regulation Advisory Notice.

 2. Why are they being introduced?

 Derived block functionality will provide greater liquidity and execution flexibility to eligible listed futures contracts by allowing liquidity to be sourced from the related market.
-Given the success of derived blocks on Sector futures, we will introduce additional futures derived block enablement starting December 16, 2024.* View the SER to learn more.
+Given the success of derived blocks on Sector futures, derived blocks are now available on 11 more Equity Index futures (view the SER to learn more) and Credit futures (SER).

 3. Which products are eligible?